Samsung Electronics to launch smartphone with curved display in October

 But technology firms have yet to figure out how to mass produce the parts cheaply and come up with display panels that can be as thin as a sheet and highly heat resistant.

 Curved display is already commercially available in large-screen televisions.
-Samsung and its home rival LG Electronics Inc had started selling curved OLED TV sets this year priced at about $9,000 (5,615.17 pounds).
+Samsung and its home rival LG Electronics Inc had started selling curved OLED TV sets this year priced at about $9,000.

 (Reporting by Miyoung Kim; Editing by Stephen Coates)